clr2of8/DPAT/README.md

 A full video tutorial and demo can be viewed here: [http://www.blackhillsinfosec.com/?p=5527](http://www.blackhillsinfosec.com/?p=5527).

-If you would like to click through an example report you can do so at [http://dpat.website](http://dpat.website).

 You can run the python script as follows.

 ```sh